 Lines 19-24 search the Reflect object for a

-method.
+decoratemethod.
 I scratched my head over this for a few minutes, then discovered a great SO answer.
-It’s future planning for the day whenReflect.decorate
+It’s future planning for the day whenReflect.decoratedoes exist.Lines 26-42 loop over the passed-in decorators and attempt to evaluate them.

 - Once again, three arguments is important.
 If there are fewer than three, the decorator is called with

-. - With more than three arguments, the decorator is called with
+r, which as we learned above, should betarget. - With more than three arguments, the decorator is called with

-) - If there are three exactly, the decorator is called without anything to connect it to the current state (just
+ras the property descriptor (in addition totargetandpropertyKey) - If there are three exactly, the decorator is called without anything to connect it to the current state (just

 - Once again, three arguments is important.
 If there are fewer than three, the decorator is called with